-Portable air purification systems often feature ionization technologies.
+Portable air purifier systems often feature ionization technologies.
 Numerous systems on the market combine various forms of negative ionization and needle-point ionization with HEPA Filters to provide optimal air filtration.
 However, despite the benefits of ionization technologies, some manufacturers with low-quality and untested systems may put out ozone.
 Within confined spaces, continuous exposure to high levels of ozone may be hazardous to health.
 Therefore, it is imperative to know if the system you are considering or are using meets the guidelines set by the California Air Resource Board (CARB).

 Air Sanitizer vs. Air Purifier

 Air sanitizers are devices that can use chemical sprays that treat air, surfaces, and water by acting on microorganisms.
 Air sanitizers are commonly disinfectant sprays.
 This is a powerful disinfectant that reduces the growth of microbiological organisms fast and effectively and is typically used to fight infectious microorganisms found in the open air.
 The aerosol usually works for several hours and is designed to kill spores and bacteria.
 However, like numerous aerosols sprays, a potentially harmful by-product of air sanitizer sprays is VOCs.
-Using portable air purification systems with Activated Carbon Filters can cycle that air to reduce airborne contaminants such as VOCs.
+Using portable air purifier systems with Activated Carbon Filters can cycle that air to reduce airborne contaminants such as VOCs.

-Buying Air Purification vs. Air Filtration
+Buying Air Purifiers vs. Air Filtration

 Chances are, you should be purchasing an air purifier before a higher-rated MERV filter.
 Not only are higher-rated MERV filters less effective at filtering out airborne contaminants, but they also can negatively impact HVAC system performance.
 On the other hand, there are only benefits to implementing air purifiers into any space.